perses-org/perses-engine/README.md

 11. Back in the Properties window, click "Apply," and then click "OK" to confirm the changes.

 Your terraform.pem file should now have the appropriate permissions configured.

+## ·'\r': command not found aws_instance.virtual_environment_perses (remote-exec)

+When using Windows systems, there might be problems with end of line characters.
+This is because Windows uses CRLF (Carriage Return (ASCII 13, \r) Line Feed (ASCII 10, \n)) to note the termination of a line, in contrast to Linux/UNIX, where a LF is only required.

+As this project makes use of .sh files, when CRLF end of line format is used, this causes the terminal to read unexisting $’\r’, which makes the scripts fail to execute correctly.

+To avoid that when using Windows OS, you can convert CRLF to LF in .sh files with Notepad++ (https://notepad-plus-plus.org/downloads/) by following the next steps:

+1. Download Notepad++
+2. Open Notepad++
+3. Open all the .sh files with Notepad++
+4. Go to Edit -> EOL Conversion -> Unix (LF)
+5. Update the files on your project

+**Note:** it is important to follow the previous steps before using the next perses command:

+**node index.js -a setup -g test/configExample.yaml -c test/credentialExample.yaml -n projectName**

+Otherwise, the future launch will have problems.